TSNelson/resume/README.md

 # resume

 # Tor Nelson
-tor.nelson@gmail.com :: (425) 686 - 8842
+tor.nelson@gmail.com :: (425) 686 – 8842 :: 2842 NE 180th Pl., Lake Forest Park, WA 98155
+## Summary
+For the last several years, I've taken advantage of the growth in online education to acquire a range of skills relevant to technical product development, as well as refine a personal development practice applicable to executive coaching and organizational development.
+I'm looking to join an organization with an inspiring mission where my talents can make valuable contributions to their products, processes, and culture.
 ## Skills
 ### Project Management
-* Invented a biomedical device of novel material composition, characterized the material composition for patent application, and lead the development of a manufacturing process.
+* Invented a biomedical device, characterized the material composition for patent application, and lead the development of a manufacturing process.
 * Participated in the planning and execution of events with up to 2000 attendees, including logistics, risk management, and recruiting for teams.
 * Management experience with small groups in diverse contexts, including managing both employees and volunteers.
-* Extensive study of business development and project management practices with an emphasis on entrepreneurial and intrapreneurial activities, including Design Thinking, Agile and Lean Start-Up approaches.
+* Extensive study of business development and project management practices, including Design Thinking, Agile and Lean Startup approaches.
-* Thorough knowledge of productivity strategies and personal development practices, with some informal coaching experience.
+* Thorough knowledge of productivity strategies and personal development practices.
-* Skilled analytic and decision making abilities facilitated by processes to guide thinking, mental models from many disciplines, and strategies for mitigating the effects of cognitive bias.
+* Skilled analytic and decision making abilities facilitated by processes to guide thinking, mental models, and strategies for mitigating the effects of cognitive bias.
 ### Data Science
-* Experience designing and conducting scientific experiments as part of a research and development program.
+* Experience designing and conducting scientific experiments.
-* Proficient using R to process data, perform exploratory data analysis, and build descriptive or predictive statistical models employing a variety of techniques (linear regression, logistic regression, classification and regression trees, clustering, etc.)
+* Proficient using R to process data, perform exploratory data analysis, and build statistical models employing a variety of techniques (linear regression, logistic regression, classification and regression trees, clustering, etc.)
 * Mathematical background in statistics, probability, game theory, graphical models, linear algebra, and calculus.
 ### Programming
 * Experience working with Python, Ruby, Javascript, R, Racket, and other languages.
 Also familiar with HTML, CSS, SQL, and git.
 * Studied algorithms, data structures, computer architecture, and automata theory.
 Familiar with object oriented and functional programming styles.
 * Partial to methodical approaches to programming, such as in Test Driven Development and Systematic Program Design.
 Appreciative of clean code and tidy data.
 ### Design
-* Familiar with common user experience design practices.
+* Familiar with user experience design practices.
 * Able to devise solutions informed by behavioral economics, cognitive psychology, and gamification strategies.
-* Regularly produced digital and printed visual media for promotional purposes.
+* Produced digital and printed visual media for promotional purposes.
-* Refined a personal knowledge management system, including mapping curated content on many specialized subjects to an evolving information architecture.
+* Refined a personal knowledge management system, including curating content into an evolving information architecture.
 The collections have drawn over 100,000 views to date. http://www.pearltrees.com/tor.nelson
 ### Communication
 * Experience with customer service, sales and negotiation.
 Familiar with negotiation strategy and contract law.
-* Provided product support for numerous highly technical products to customers with varying levels of skill.
+* Provided product support for numerous highly technical products.
 * Produced technical reports detailing scientific research.
 Documented standard operating procedures developed in the course of conducting original research.
 * Study of languaging (including subjects like logic, rhetoric, poetry, and storytelling) facilitates varying communication style to suit a context or objective.
-* Experience mediating disputes and employing non-violent communication to manage interpersonal conflict.
+* Experience mediating disputes employing non-violent communication.
 * Interviewed hundreds of people for cultural fit in the context of a shared living situation.
 Uncommon experience shaping and adapting to cultural dynamics.
 ## Work History
 Property Manager, Self-Employed — 3 / 2005 - 5 / 2016